Running the Analysis

 production coverage several times, as it is rare to get to the desired

-level of matching in one iteration.
-This means you may want to repeat
+interpret the coverage values).
+This means you may want to repeat the

-the previous step (matching the loan books, likely using different
+previous step (matching the loan books,

-matched loan books and analyzing their match success rate) a number of
+step (prioritizing the matched loan books and analyzing their match

-times to reach the best possible outcome.
-To prioritize your matched
+success rate) a number of times to reach the best possible outcome.
+To

-loan books and calculate display the coverage diagnostics, you will use
+prioritize your matched loan books and calculate the coverage

-the prioritise_and_diagnose()
+diagnostics, you will use the prioritise_and_diagnose()

-store matched prioritized loan book files and coverage diagnostics in a
+function.
+This call will store matched prioritized loan book files and

-directory that you have indicated as the value corresponding to the key
+coverage diagnostics in a directory that you have indicated as the value

 dir_prioritized_loanbooks_and_diagnostics